 Does Shinjuku Gyoen Park have an entrance fee?

-It costs ¥500 for adults, and ¥250 for seniors and students.
+It costs ¥500 for adults, and ¥250 for seniors and students (high school and University), while junior high school and under are admitted for free.
 You can buy tickets at the machines near the gates or from an attendant in the booth.

 Access: How to get to Shinjuku Gyoen Park?